 Travellers entering or leaving any EU member state carrying any sum equal to or exceeding €10,000 (or its equivalent in other currencies or easily convertible assets such as cheques drawn on a third party) must make a declaration to the customs authorities.
 Customs authorities are empowered under this regulation (signed by the European Parliament and Council on 26th October 2005 and entered into force on 15th December 2005) to undertake controls on natural persons, their baggage, and their means of transport, and detain cash that has not been declared.

 Automated Teller Machines (cash dispensers)

-Outside of banks, cash can be withdrawn around the clock at some 3,000 cash dispensers in all of Austria.
+Outside of banks, cash can be withdrawn around the clock at some 3,000 cash dispensers throughout Austria.
 National and foreign Maestro cards (cash cards) are accepted.
-Other automated teller cards are national and foreign MasterCards, American Express cards, Visa credit cards and Diners cards as well as the Cirrus and Visa-Plus cash cards that belong to this payment system.
-International ATM machines may charge a fee when you use your debit card; the amount varies from bank to bank.
+Other automated teller cards are national and foreign MasterCards, American Express cards, Visa credit cards and Diners cards, as well as the Cirrus and Visa-Plus cash cards that belong to this payment system.
+International ATM machines may charge a fee when you use your debit card, and the amount varies from bank to bank.

 Credit cards are accepted in cities and tourist centres by numerous hotels, restaurants, shops and gas stations.
 If and which credit cards are accepted is indicated by the logos displayed on the exterior facade of the respective business (usually on the entrance door).